H-uru/moul-assets/CONTRIBUTING.md

 - document in the pull request body what you have changed and why

 ### Submitting Subjective Changes
-Subjective changes tend to be larger in scope, such as a new Age or expansion of a previously existing Age, and generally require discussions around myriad aspects of their development.
+Subjective changes tend to be larger in scope and generally require discussions around myriad aspects of their development.
 This can be a lengthy process involving many revisions to your contribution.
-For this reason, we do not accept pull requests for subjective changes until the changes have gone through an external content review process.
-There is currently no accepted content review process; we leave it up to the contributor to revise their content with discerning member(s) of the Age creation and development community.
-For a subjective change to be considered, an endorsement from at least *one* (1) discerning member of the Age creation and development community must be provided.
-If you need assistance with identifying a process or a discerning member, contact a [maintainer](https://github.com/H-uru/moul-assets/people).
+At this time, we are not interested in unsolicted submissions of new Ages.
+New Ages should be submitted to the individual Shard(s) that you would are interested in Age appearing on.

 Subjective changes to the game are, by their very nature, subjective, hence our reluctance to impose and document a specific review process.
 However, all subjective submissions should:
 - be relatively bug-free